 Digital services are becoming more sophisticated and contextually aware.
 They are also turning the possibility to anticipate and respond to the needs of a person into reality.

-Technology development has brought us to systems like Artificial Intelligence; this leads to new conversational interfaces, that take us one step closer to the perfect customer care service.
+Technology development has brought us to systems like Artificial Intelligence; this leads to new conversational interfaces, that take us one step closer to the perfect Customer Care service.
+The same consumers, exactly 95%, believe Customer Service is going to be the primary beneficiary of Chatbots (Mindbrowser, 2017).

 Virtual Agent helps Human Agent